OyvindElgvin/DevOps-IaC-CloudFormation/README.md

 # This project deploys a highly available web app using CloudFormation

+For this project, the goal is to use Infrastructure as Code, or IaC, to deploy a highly available web app through AWS CloudFormation.
+The IaC process uses definition files to manage and provision data centers, rather than interactive configuration tools and can therefore deploy data centers reliably in an automatic fashion.

+The server stack consists of an autoscaling group providing minimum 4 EC2 instances

-Here is a diagram of the network created to set up the webpage.
+Below is a diagram of the network used to set up the web app.
 ![diagram](Diagram.png)

 ## Launch stack

-### Give execute permission to files (only needed first time)
+### Give execute permission to files (only needed the first time)

 ```bash
 chmod +x create.sh